-Funding provided by the Formula Grants for Rural Areas program operates on a reimbursement-basis and all revenue should therefore be recorded as revenue in the same fiscal year when the related expenditures were incurred.
+Funding provided by the Formula Grants for Rural Areas program operates on a reimbursement-basis and all payments received from the granting agency should therefore be recorded as revenue when earned.
+Unearned revenue should not be record as funding is not provided in advance.